propex30/toyrobotsim/README.md

 ## Functionality

-The application implements the toy robot simulation with the following commands: 'N', 'E', 'S', 'W'
+The application implements the toy robot simulation with the following commands: 'N', 'E', 'S', 'W' and can process a series of commands on one line provided they are seperated by spaces.

 ## Code Quality

 The codebase follows clean code principles with well-structured, self-descriptive, and easy-to-read code.
 Constants are used instead of magic numbers to improve code readability.
-In addition, the project is modularized, splitting functionality across multiple files for better organization and maintenance.

 ## Testing